John R. Campbell: Teaching

 Campbell was appointed Dean of the College of Agriculture at the University of Illinois in 1983.
 He demonstrated innovation, dedication and cooperation with people, both within the College of Agriculture and outside.
 He led a fund drive that raised $61.2 million to construct five new facilities, a time that his UI colleagues called "...a golden era".

 University President

 On August 1, 1988, Campbell was appointed as 15th President of Oklahoma State University (OSU), where his focus still featured international involvement and inter-university partnerships and expanded distance learning.
 There were no major initiatives during this period.
 He resigned the presidency in 1993, saying that he wanted to resume teaching in the College of Agriculture and writing.

 Retirement

 Campbell resigned from OSU in 1999 and moved back to Columbia, Missouri.
-He served as a Consultant-Evaluator for the Higher Learning Commission/North Central Association and also served on the National University of Natural Medicine’s Board of Directors from 1998-2013.
+He served as a Consultant-Evaluator for the Higher Learning Commission/North Central Association and also served on the National University of Natural Medicine's Board of Directors from 1998 to 2013.
 He even wrote a novel, hoping to improve public perceptions of higher education.
 Dry Rot in the Ivory Tower ...
 A Case for Fumigation, Ventilation, and Renewal of the Academic Sanctuarypresented his views on changes needed in the higher education system.